practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Oberon/README.md

 User manual for version 3 (PDF): https://spivey.oriel.ox.ac.uk/wiki/images/c/ce/Obcman-3.1.pdf

 > [!NOTE]
 > The OBC Library, see at chapter 5, is really slim.
-For example, in module _String_ only one operation is provided so far!
+For example, in module _String_ only one operation has been implemented so far!

 Thus, and so far (as of 2026-07-13), the OBC implementation of the microbenchmark program is the only one where a simple string comparison is implemented in (another) user defined function (or here procedure), named _StringsEqual_!